shimomo/bvp-converter/README.md

 ```

 ## License
-The Converter is open source software licensed under the [MIT license](LICENSE).
+The BVP Converter package is open source software licensed under the [MIT license](LICENSE).